schemathesis/schemathesis/docs/stateful.rst

 Stateful testing
 ****************

-By default, Schemathesis takes all endpoints from your API and tests them separately by passing random input data and validating responses.
+By default, Schemathesis takes all operations from your API and tests them separately by passing random input data and validating responses.
-It works great when you need to quickly verify that your endpoints properly validate input and respond in conformance with the API schema.
+It works great when you need to quickly verify that your operations properly validate input and respond in conformance with the API schema.

 With stateful testing, Schemathesis combines multiple API calls into a single test scenario and tries to find call sequences that fail.